jpdjere/GrokkingSystemDesign/Chapter 5 - Back-of-the-envelope Calculations.md

 Some options:

 1. We can **abandon per-user personalization**, since users mostly care about reading about current events.
 2. We can **shift to a static-like website** where content is pushed to **CDN nodes** and updated by the service when new updates come in.
+This makes request/responses fast, as users get their data from CDNs, which will have multiple edge nodes near customers.
+3. We can **reduce the use of multimedia content**, so the clients, whose networks might also be congested, could get information in fewer bytes.

+### Cost of servers